website watertownhistory.org

 happened to the victim?
 How did he

 explain to his friends and family the loss of one digit?
 Did he require medical attention?
-Did he ever regret not leaving the saloon
+Did he ever regret not leaving the saloon quietly

-quietly and with all ten fingers?
-The
+and with all ten fingers?
+The answers to

-More intriguing is
+More intriguing is the

-the account of what happened to the finger.
+account of what happened to the finger.

 Following the amputation, it obviously fell to the sawdust-covered floor